mcneel/rhino3dm/docs/python/RHINO3DM-BUILD.PY.md

 ## Compile

-* (All platforms) run `python build_python_lib.py` in the `src` directory to compile and configure.
+* (All platforms) run `python setup.py bdist` in the root directory to compile and configure.
 The library will compile for the version of python that you are executing.

+* (Windows) If you are on Windows, you can create a Visual Studio project file for editing and compiling code by running the `build_python_project.py` script in the `src` directory.
+This is the easiest way to add new code to the project.

 ## Test